 8. Portable: As we know, java code written on one machine can be run on another machine.
 The platform-independent feature of java in which its platform-independent bytecode can be taken to any platform for execution makes java portable.

-9. High Performance: Java architecture is defined in such a way that it reduces overhead during the runtime and at some time java uses Just In Time (JIT) compiler where the compiler compiles code on-demand basics where it only compiles those methods that are called making applications to execute faster.
+9. High Performance: Java architecture is defined in such a way that it reduces overhead during the runtime and at some times java uses Just In Time (JIT) compiler where the compiler compiles code on-demand basics where it only compiles those methods that are called making applications to execute faster.

-10. Dynamic flexibility: Java being completely object-oriented gives us the flexibility to add classes, new methods to existing classes and even create new classes through sub-classes.
+10. Dynamic flexibility: Java being completely object-oriented gives us the flexibility to add classes, new methods to existing classes, and even create new classes through sub-classes.
 Java even supports functions written in other languages such as C, C++ which are referred to as native methods.

 11. Sandbox Execution: Java programs run in a separate space that allows user to execute their applications without affecting the underlying system with help of a bytecode verifier.
 Bytecode verifier also provides additional security as its role is to check the code for any violation of access.

-12. Write Once Run Anywhere: As discussed above java application generates a ‘.class’ file which corresponds to our applications(program) but contains code in binary format.
+12. Write Once Run Anywhere: As discussed above java application generates a ‘.class’ file that corresponds to our applications(program) but contains code in binary format.
 It provides ease t architecture-neutral ease as bytecode is not dependent on any machine architecture.
 It is the primary reason java is used in the enterprising IT industry globally worldwide.

-13. Power of compilation and interpretation: Most languages are designed with purpose either they are compiled language or they are interpreted language.
+13. Power of compilation and interpretation: Most languages are designed with the purpose of either they are compiled language or they are interpreted language.
 But java integrates arising enormous power as Java compiler compiles the source code to bytecode and JVM executes this bytecode to machine OS-dependent executable code.